Need assistance in choosing the right insurance plan? Get a call from our Expert.

 How is ULIP different from FD (fixed deposit)?

 A fixed deposit provides fixed interest income for a chosen tenure.
 It is a low-risk option but does not provide life insurance.
 On the other hand, a ULIP combines insurance and investment.
 You receive life cover while also investing in market-linked1 funds.
 Unlike FDs, ULIPs offer the flexibility to switch between different fund options, such as equity and debt.
-ULIPs also offer tax deductions2 on premiums under Section 80C and tax-free2 maturity proceeds under Section 10(10D).
+ULIPs also offer tax deductions on premiums under Section 80C and tax-free maturity proceeds under Section 10(10D).
 Besides this, you don’t pay GST on ULIP premiums for individual life insurance policies.

-FDs only provide tax exemption2 on the invested amount, while the interest is taxable.
+FDs only provide tax exemption on the invested amount, while the interest is taxable.
 The returns from FDs remain fixed and predictable, whereas ULIP payouts vary based on market performance.
 FDs may suit individuals looking for assured income and stability, while ULIPs provide an option that combines long-term investment growth with life insurance protection.

 What is the death claim payable in case of ULIP?